artefactual-sdps/custom-enduro-workflows/README.md

 - Use this repository as a template:
   - With the link in the top right corner of this page
   - Or selecting it from the create new repository template dropdown
-- Replace references from `custom-enduro` to, for example `acme-enduro` in the code.
+- Replace `custom-enduro-workflows` references to the new project name.
+For example, if you are creating `acme-enduro-workflows`:
+  - Search and replace across the entire project: `custom-enduro` -> `acme-enduro`.
+  - Update the environment prefix in the config package: `CUSTOM_ENDURO` -> `ACME_ENDURO`
+  - Update the Tiltfile resource `Custom` label.
 - Update this readme file:
   - Change the heading and initial description
   - Remove the first three sections from the list above and the content